-For those of us in the Northern Hemisphere, June 21 will mark the longest day of 2017, heralding the official start of summer.
-Consider both reveling in this natural wonder and creating some family traditions to observe the summer solstice.
+For those of us in the Northern Hemisphere, June 21 will mark the longest day of 2018, heralding the official start of summer.
 Use these suggestions as a stepping-off point to spark your own solstice ritual.

 Plan a Scavenger Hunt

 For smaller children, number or alphabetize clues leading to treats or summer supplies.
 Consider sunglasses, sunscreen, bug catchers, coupons for an ice cream outing or glow-in-the-dark necklaces.
 For tweens and teens, try a homemade coupon for a special privilege they have been begging to experience (maybe an hour later curfew or a zip line trip).